amelkiy/write-ups/Insomnihack-2023/SleepSafeDoH/README.md

   * Meaning that if we could make Google respond with an answer to some other domain, the server would consider it to be a valid answer
 * There is a third hint - `s = requests.Session()`
   * The server uses the same HTTPS session to communicate with Google when forwarding the requests
-  * **If we could somehow make Google send back 2 responses one after the other we could poison the cache**
+  * **If we could somehow make Google send back 2 responses, one after the other, we could poison the cache**

 ### How would that work?
-The first query contains a "question" for any domain but makes Google respond with 2 responses, the first one is fed to `requests` when reading the `content` after `s.send()`, and the 2nd contains an answer to a domain that we control.
+The first query contains a "question" for any domain but makes Google respond with 2 responses.
+The first response is fed to `requests` when it reads the `content` after `s.send()`.
+The 2nd response contains an answer to a domain that we control.
 This answer is pending on the socket.
 The 2nd question contains our flag domain as the query (`ebd771980a2f12d1.insomnihack.flag`) and the server forwards it to Google with `s.send()`, but there is an answer already waiting to be read on the socket - the 2nd answer we made Google send using the first, bogus query.
 Then, when invoking `.content`, the `requests` library will read this pending answer containing the A record for our domain and the server will regard it as the answer to the flag domain query.
 Then this answer will be stored in the cache and when we ask to send the flag, the server will read our IP from the cache and send the flag to us.